pontem-network/sp-docs/move_vm/native_balances.md

 PONT is a native coin in the Pontem Network, as PONT coin is accessible not only on smart contracts level, but also on Substrate level: staking, government, transfers.

 {% hint style="info" %}
 🧙‍♂️ It's important to keep units in mind, when you transfer balance please be sure you transfer at least some minimum value, let's say 1 Unit, for each Substrate chain it could be different.
-For example, if you transfer too small value, human readable balance couldn't be updated, as the amount changed is too small.
+For example, if you transfer too small value, human readable balance representation couldn't be updated (you see it in CLI/UI), as the amount changed is too small.

 We recommend to transfer at least 2 Units on each account to cover fees and successful transfer funds.
 Currently 1 Unit is a `1000000000000` amount of coins.
 {% endhint %}